 (He/Him)

 Dan enjoys tournament fencing and regularly travels the UK and internationally for HEMA events.
-His style of fencing focusses on distance management and long ranged attacks.
+His style of fencing focuses on distance management and long ranged attacks.

 Tony Lamb